uchicago-2023-capp30122/Pro-vision/readme.md

 #### Setu Loomba - Diego Mendoza Martinez - Angel Rodriguez Gonzalez
 #### March 2023

-As foreign students in the University of Chicago, we felt a need to better understand how the public sector in the US provides its citizens with basic services to at a municipal level.
+As foreign students in the University of Chicago, we felt a need to better understand how the public sector in the US provides its citizens with basic services at a municipal level.
 This project studies the geographical coverage of public services in the city of Chicago, accounting for the inequality regarding some socioeconomic indicators among neighborhoods.